aref-hammaslak/Pizza-Ordering-Project/CODE_OF_CONDUCT.md

 ## Conflict Resolution 🕊️

 We are committed to providing a transparent process for resolving conflicts in our community.
-If you feel you have been wrongly accused of violating this Code of Conduct, you may appeal the decision by contacting the project team at [mobin.kh15@gmail.com] with your reasons.
+If you feel you have been wrongly accused of violating this Code of Conduct, you may appeal the decision by contacting the project team at [this email](mobin.kh15@gmail.com) with your reasons.

 ## Acknowledgments 🙌